OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Over Size** is ...
 * **Strict Mode**, checking this box will prevent documents of this class having extra properties not defined for the class.
 * **Abstract**, ckecking this box makes the class abstract.
 This prevents the creation on documents of this class.
 Abstract classes are used only as parents to other classes.
-* **Java Class** is name of original java class from which this class was generated.
-For manually created classes value is null.
+* **Java Class** is the name of the original java class from which this class was generated.
+For manually created classes, its value is null.
 * **Cluster Selection** defines strategy for cluster selection.
 * **Document Name Property** sets the parameter, the value of which will show as a document's name in the list of documents.
 * **Parent Document Property** name of a property which refer to logical parent of an instastance of this class.
 Parent hierarchy allow more easily navigate through you data.